 One last thing to think about

 So here’s the thing….It is IMPERATIVE that you have a detailed way to communicate with your baby’s caregiver.
-You should know EXACTLY how your baby’s day went, what time they ate, how much they ate, what times they went down, what times they woke up, and where did they sleep.
+You should know EXACTLY how your baby’s day went, what time they ate, how much they ate, what times they went down, what times they woke up, and where they slept.
 You need to actually see the space where your baby is sleeping at daycare whether commercial or in-home.
 I would suggest providing a log book to the caregiver so they can provide all the details that you want.
 Or if you’d prefer you can also use an app and give your caregiver the login.